connexta/MERLIN_Microservice_POC/README.md

 * `spring-boot-starter-actuator` - This module allows us to monitor the service health and metrics through `HTTP`.
 * `spring-boot-starter-websocket` - a Spring library for handing websockets.
 * `spring-kafka` - a Spring library for connecting to `Kafka` and using it in a Spring-like fashion.
-* `spring-cloud-starter-kubernetes-client-config` - Allows Spring Boot to read property values from a `Kubernetes` `ConfigMap`.

 # Build